 SGLRI applies strict limits in terms of asset concentration by asset class but also within a single asset class and actively diversifies its portfolio (by type of investment, by issuer, by country and by sector).
-These limits also enable it to limit counterparty default risk arising from investments.
+The application of these limits also helps to mitigate the credit default risk arising from investments.

-C.4 Credit risk
+C.4 Credit risks

-For quantitative information on credit risk, refer to section E.2.1 - Solvency Capital Requirement.
-The presentation of SGLRI's assets giving rise to market and credit risks is provided in section D.1 - Assets.
+For quantitative information on credit risk, refer to Section E.2.1 - Solvency Capital Requirement.
+The presentation of SGLRI's assets giving rise to market and credit risks is provided in Section D.1 - Assets.

-C.4.1 CREDIT RISK
+C.4.1 CREDIT RISKS

-Credit risk is the risk of incurring a loss as a result of a change in the financial situation of a counterparty.
+Credit risk is the risk of incurring a loss as a result of an unexpected change in the financial situation of a counterparty.

-This includes counterparty default risk which is the risk that one party to a financial instrument or other asset will cause a financial loss to the other party by failing to discharge an obligation.
-Credit risk also includes migration risk, which is the risk of a potential loss in the value of assets due to changes in the credit quality of our counterparties.
+This includes credit default risk which is the risk that one party to a financial instrument or other asset will cause a financial loss to the other party by unexpectedly failing to discharge, either partially or fully, an obligation.
+Credit risk also includes credit migration risk, which is the risk of incurring a financial loss, due to a change in the value of a contractual agreement following unexpected changes in the credit quality of our counterparties.